 Aim to engage your mind as well as your body.
 Maybe learn something new.
 It can be a sport, a language, an instrument or a game that creates a sense of achievement, self-confidence and resilience.
 Perhaps watch a TED talk or visit an art gallery or attend a lunchtime lecture on a subject that is out of your comfort zone.
 Test your motivation by asking yourself on a scale of one to ten how likely are you to stick at it?
 Aim for at least seven and then buddy up with someone who can learn alongside you.

-Being active contributes to physical health and significantly reduces the likelihood of heart disease, diabetes and cancer.
+Being active contributes to wellbeing and physical health and significantly reduces the likelihood of heart disease, diabetes and cancer.
 The benefits of being active are not limited to the body.
 Research indicates that a moderate amount of physical exercise on a regular basis – as little as 30 minutes five times a week – has a powerful effect in combating depression and anxiety.
 Plus, your brain works better after you move.